 Relapse prevention helps a person recognize what his or her triggers are and then figure out how to deal with them.
 Aftercare is another perk of rehab and oftentimes after a person leaves treatment; their therapist will give them a call to check-up on them; which can be a nice reminder that there are people who care.

 The Treehouse is a little over six hours north of Corpus Christi, where holistic treatment meets adventure therapy and mindfulness in nature.
 Addiction can take over a person’s whole life so it needs to be treated holistically.
 At The Treehouse we want to help you get your life back.

+Contact us today to learn more about drug and alcohol rehab.
 Addiction is a disease of the mind, body and spirit—at The Treehouse we want to help you get your life back!

 - National Drug Intelligence Center — High Intensity Drug Trafficking Area Drug Market Analysis